-ESU: Lower Columbia River Steelhead ISRP Recommendation:
+ESU: Lower Columbia River Steelhead; Systemwide Applicability across ESUs ISRP Final Recommendation:

 Fundable, high rank.
+A response was not needed.
 If selected for funding the principal investigator should respond to the general ISRP comments in the contracting process.
 The ISRP ranks this proposal high even though it is not one of the priority ESUs.
-Preliminary data exist, the information is applicable to other locations, and useful results can be obtained on the fitness of F2 and F3 progeny relatively quickly.
+Preliminary data exist, the information is applicable to other locations, and useful results can be obtained on the fitness of F_2 and F_3 progeny relatively quickly.